zitadel/terraform-provider-zitadel/docs/resources/org_idp_github_es.md

 ### Read-Only

-- `client_secret_hash` (String) A non-reversible hash of the write-only client_secret, used to detect when the secret changes.
+- `client_secret_hash` (String, Sensitive) A non-reversible hash of the write-only client_secret, used to detect when the secret changes.
 It does not contain the secret itself.
 - `id` (String) The ID of this resource.

 ## Import